XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## Before Ripple Integration ##

 Our example exchange, ACME, already accepts withdrawals and deposits from customers using some existing system, and uses its own system of record to track how much balance each user has with the exchange.
-Such a system can be modeled simply with a balance sheet and tracking how much currency each user has with ACME.
+Such a system can be modeled with a balance sheet and tracking how much currency each user has with ACME.

 In the following diagram, ACME Exchange starts with €5 on hand, including €1 that belongs to Bob, €2 that belongs to Charlie, and an additional €2 of equity that belongs to ACME itself.
 Alice deposits €5, so ACME adds her to its balance sheet and ends up with €10.